 Can behavior help identify bluebirds?

-All three species of bluebirds have a somewhat stereotyped and similar foraging behavior.
+All three species of bluebirds have somewhat stereotyped and similar foraging behavior.
 Bluebirds sit and wait on perches at various heights, scanning the ground below for a moving insect.
 Once prey is detected, the bluebird swoops to the ground to catch it.

 The “sit and wait” foraging strategy is a relatively common one used by hawks, owls, flycatchers, and puffbirds.